rnaveensrinivas/git/README.md

 ## **Tagging Commits**

 ### **What are Tags?**
-- Tags are **pointers** to specific commits, useful for marking important points in the project’s history, such as release versions.
+- Tags are **pointers** to specific commits, useful for marking important points in the project's history, such as release versions.

 ### **Creating a Tag**